nqpz/futswirl/README.md

   - `r`: Generate a new random fractal (shown when the default fractal `random` is picked).
   - Left/right: Change which fractal to show.
-  - Down/up: Adjust the number of iterations.
+  - Down/up: Adjust the number of iterations for the current kind of fractal.

 ## Contributions